Follow me on Instagram and Twitter for more fair food updates throughout the event.

 Fried dough.
 That's the $6 specialty at Fried Dough in the Family Zone section of the Midway.

 Fried Twinkies.
 Since someone figured out you can deep-freeze a Twinkie, batter and deep fry it for something truly devilish and light, these have become a fair staple.
-They're $4 at the end of the Midway or $5 at the gray stand by the Hall of Industry.
-You can also get a FOOT LONG fried Twinkie at the latter for $8.
+They're $4 at the end of the Midway or $5 at the stand by the Hall of Industry.
+Fried What? has them $6 each or two for $10.

 Fries.
 Like French fries?
 You can get a bucketful for $8 from Fry City Fries.
 Definitely something to share with a crowd.
 Top it with nacho cheese sauce for a dollar.
 You can also add seasonings -- they're provided.
 Choose from Old Bay, seasoning salt, black pepper, vinegar, and several other choices.

 Ham.
-Get a big ham sandwich at the Big Show Diner, a big Petit Jean Meats ham sandwich at that, for $9.50.
+Get a big ham sandwich at the Petit Jean Smokehouse for $9.50.
 It comes with fries.

 Iced Tea.
 Drink healthy at the fair is to consume refreshing, unsweetened iced tea.
 Available at the Lipton Tea Boxes, located in the food court and at the end of the midway, $3 for regular and $5 for a refillable large (refills are $3).
 Oh, there's sweet tea there, too.
 And fruit punch.